BioBoost/course-object-oriented-programming-with-cpp/docs/b-fundamentals/01-variables-and-datatypes/README.md

 int x, y, z;
 ```

-::: warning
+::: warning Warning - Defining Multiple Variables
 Define each variable using its own statement.
-Using a single statement to declare multiple variables is bad practice and can introduce hard-to-track bugs when using pointers as will be seen later in this course.
+Using a single statement to define multiple variables is bad practice and can introduce hard-to-track bugs when using pointers as will be seen later in this course.
 :::

 ## Naming Variables